Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Needing three level 10s with a specific type (Winged-Beast) as material, Ultimate Falcon is designed to be played using Rank-Ups on lower-rank Raidraptor cards.
 Luckily, it more than compensates with a stellar 3500 ATK and great ability: Ultimate Falcon is constantly unaffected by other card effects (without having to detach material!), making it almost impossible to remove.
 Additionally, it can detach a material to lower the ATK of all opposing monsters by 1000 as well as prevent your opponent from activating cards/effects for the rest of the turn, clearing the path for a massive offensive.

 Finally, if Ultimate Falcon has a Raidraptor as material, it (once per turn, during the end phase) makes opposing monsters lose 1000 ATK, and if your opponent controls no monsters, they instead suffer 1000 damage.This gurauntees either monster dampening or effect damage and rounds out an already-monstrous titan.
-If you're using Raidraptors, Ultimate Falcon is your ultimate strategy—get him out and you've likely won.
+If you're using Raidraptors, Ultimate Falcon is your ultimate strategy—get him out (try "Waking the Dragon") and you've likely won.

 1. Number 35: Ravenous Tarantula